joekrall/joekrall.com/src/index.md

 tags: page
 ---

-# About Me

-Joe Krall is a husband, software engineer, reader, and occasional musician.
+Joe Krall is a husband, software engineer, and occasional musician and writer.